Adept Document Management & Workflow Plays Key Role in Managing and Securing Data for Utility Giant South Carolina Electric & GasCase Study

 The implementation process was smooth and required minimal IT resources to support it, which was a critical selection criterion for Smoak.
 “The overall implementation plan that Synergis Software presented was fairly simple to do.
 The price, the support, the ease of use of the software, and the fact that it could easily integrate into our system were all key,” said Smoak.

 Adept’s powerful out-of-the-box functionality enabled Smoak and his team to deploy and use it without requiring IT support or any custom programming.
-Synergis Software programmers did, however, develop a fast batch renaming macro that made it fast to import all SCE&G’s files during the initial set up process.
+Synergis Software programmers did, however, develop a fast batch renaming macro that made it fast to import all SCE&G’s documents during the initial set up process.
 In fact, the complete implementation of Adept was completed in about a week.
 Synergis Software also provided onsite training at SCE&G for 20 users and two administrators.
-Currently, the Substation and Material & Engineering Standards departments are using Adept to manage 28,000 files.
+Currently, the Substation and Material & Engineering Standards departments are using Adept to manage 28,000 documents.

 Quality Reigns High on SCE&G’s Business Objectives

 Bringing in a document management solution like Adept has brought SCE&G many benefits.
 The searching capabilities have increased its productivity tenfold and has positively impacted the workflow process.
 More important to Smoak, however, is Adept’s contribution to the overall quality it brings to the organization.
 Users are assured of the quality and reliability of the information with which they are working.